marcbllv/PredExpl/README.md

 ### How we can do it

-What we want is to measure the influence of each feature and extract the most important ones regarding a specific prediction.
+What we want is to **measure the influence of each feature** and extract the most important ones that contributed to a specific prediction by the model.

 Several methods has been published and are being developped.
 They can mainly be classified into model-dependant and model-independant explanation system.